JRCSTU/CO2MPAS-TA/README.rst

      :alt: Extract Co2mpas-ALLINONE into Desktop
      :align: center

-- Run ``INSTALL.bat`` script contained in the root of the unzipped folder.
+- Run ``INSTALL.vbs`` script contained in the root of the unzipped folder.
   It will install links for commons |co2mpas| tasks under your *Windows* Start-Menu.